montessoriskyeview/school/docs/ANALYTICS_TESTING_SUMMARY.md

 ## 🎯 What We've Implemented

-I've created a comprehensive testing suite to ensure the existing analytics setup does not change.
-This includes multiple layers of validation to protect against accidental modifications to critical analytics configuration and conversion tracking.
+I've created a comprehensive testing suite to ensure the existing analytics setup does not change, **plus** a complete environment-aware analytics system that prevents real analytics calls during testing and local development.

 ## 📁 Files Created/Modified